oracle-livelabs/database/23cfree/install/install.md

     ![Open Terminal](images/install-1-1.png " ")

-2. Create the directories needed for this workshop.
+2. Switch to root for the next set of commands including the install

     ```
     <copy>